na-na-hi/renget/archive/aicg_extra_information.md

 ##### Some stuff that is still unsorted

-*Following links are legacy, if you want to learn more about current local models use aforementioned links:*
+*Following links are legacy and very outdated, if you want to learn more about current local models use aforementioned links:*

 **Pygmalion-6B**
 https://koboldai.org/cpp [CPU]